4.28.4 Higher Education Assistance

 • Vocational programs not available through the Kentucky Community and Technical College System (KCTCS).

-• Youth living on campus must select the most cost efficient housing and meal plan options if requesting tuition assistance;
+• Youth living on campus must select the most cost efficient housing and meal plan options if requesting education assistance.

 • Request for education assistance must be made within the semester the debt is acquired and assistance will not be approved for previous debt accumulated;

-• The maximum education assistance for youth living on campus is two thousand five hundred dollars ($2,500) per semester;
+• The maximum education assistance for youth living on campus is up to five thousand dollars ($5,000).

 • Students must maintain good academic standing to be eligible for education assistance.